Registration now open.

 WHO SHOULD ATTEND: The Know-How Series is tailored to meet the needs of both novice and experienced gardeners, reflecting the Massachusetts Master Gardeners Association's commitment to science-based education.
 Our sessions are led by senior Massachusetts Master Gardeners, who bring a wealth of knowledge and experience to foster a supportive learning environment.
 Participants will receive handouts for most sessions, enhancing their understanding of the material.
 Additionally, there will be ample opportunity for live Q&A, allowing for active engagement and interaction with our expert speakers.

 TOPICS: At the MMGA, we love to talk about gardening and horticulture.
 But we also like to listen.
-We’ve selected four timely topics based on countless discussions with home gardeners to create our four-week Winter Gardening Know-How Series with all new topics:
+We’ve selected four timely topics based on countless discussions with home gardeners to create our four-week Spring Gardening Know-How Series with all new topics:

 Gretel Anspach is a Trustee of the Massachusetts Horticultural Society, a Lifetime Master Gardener with the Massachusetts Master Gardener Association, and a recently-retired systems engineer for Raytheon.
 She won the MMGA Lifetime Achievement Award in 2016.
 Gretel established and maintains a 20,000 square foot food production garden that has provided fresh produce to the Marlboro and Maynard Food Pantries for the last ten years.
 Her primary interest and focus is always in the science behind horticulture.